 In MySQL, a string can hold anything from plain text to binary data such as images or files.
-Strings can be compared and searched based on pattern matching by using the LIKE operator, regular expression, and full-text search.
+Strings can be compared and searched based on pattern matching by using the

 The following table shows the string data types in MySQL: